 - Honor’s Theses and College Honors Projects.
 In addition to the above opportunities, students might also participate in readings and staged events as part of student independent study.
 Recent projects have included staged readings of original works and a Greek Theatre Festival.

-Department of Theatre Mission Statement
+Program in Theatre Mission Statement

 - To prepare students for multi-various careers in which they can apply the principles of creativity, critical thinking, communication and collaboration.